Moving to Vancouver?

 What It Will Cost: Rent Prices in Vancouver

 In relation to average incomes, Vancouver has the second-highest housing costs among cities worldwide.
-Buying a home in Vancouver will currently set you back upwards of about 500,000 CAD.
+Buying a home in Vancouver will currently set you back about 1,000,000 CAD.
 Rent prices are similarly high, which has turned into a social problem in Vancouver, with many families turning their back on the city in search of more affordable housing.

 Even if you don’t need a lot of space, the city is quite expensive.
-One-bedroom apartments and suites downtown usually start at around 900 CAD per month.
-If you’d like to move to Vancouver’s more exclusive areas or are looking for a place with an ocean view, expect to pay 1,500 CAD or more.
-Three-bedroom apartments or townhouses are available from 3,000 CAD.
+The average price of one-bedroom apartments and suites downtown is usually around 1,950 CAD per month.
+If you’d like to move to Vancouver’s more exclusive areas or are looking for a place with an ocean view, expect to pay 1,800 CAD or more.
+Three-bedroom apartments or townhouses are available from 2,070 CAD.

 Where to Look to Find Your Future Home